Minton Scholarship

 - personal qualities including leadership potential

-- any other matter that the selection committee considers to be relevant to your future success.
+- any other matter that the selection committee considers to be relevant to your future success in your chosen profession.

 About this scholarship